eucalyptus/euca-demo/demos/demo-20-cfn-simple/docs/demo-20-run-cfn-simple-gui.md

 This document describes the manual procedure to run the CloudFormation Simple demo via the Eucalyptus Console (GUI).

+### CloudFormation Simple Demo Key Points

+The following are key points illustrated in this demo:

+* This demo demonstrates use of CloudFormation via a Simple template, and is intended as an introduction to this feature in Eucalyptus.
+* It is possible to view, run and monitor activities and resources created by CloudFormation via the Eucalyptus or AWS Command line tools, or now within the Eucalyptus Console.

+### Prepare CloudFormation Simple Demo

-This variant can be run by any user with the appropriate permissions, as long the user's credentials are known, and the account was initialiozed with demo baseline dependencies.
+This variant can be run by any User with the appropriate permissions, as long the User's credentials are known, and the Account was initialized with demo baseline dependencies.
-This example uses the hp-aw2-1 region, demo account and admin user.
-The console for this region is here: (https://console.hp-aw2-1.hpcloudsvc.com), and will appear in screen shots.
+This example uses the hp-aw2-1 Region, demo Account and admin User.
+The console for this Region is here: (https://console.hp-aw2-1.hpcloudsvc.com), and will appear in screen shots.

-You should have a copy of the "euca-demo" GitHub project checked out to the workstation where you will be running any Browser which will access the Eucalyptus Console, so that you can upload any templates or other files which may be needed.
+You should have a copy of the "euca-demo" GitHub project checked out to the workstation where you will be running any Browser which will access the Eucalyptus Console, so that you can upload any Templates or other files which may be needed.
 This project should be checked out to the ~/src/eucalyptus/euca-demo directory.

 Before running this demo, please run the demo-20-initialize-cfn-simple.sh script, which